nexmo-se/vcr-react-express-monorepo-identity-insights/README.md

 The ReactJS `/frontend` folder and ExpressJS `/backend` folder should be run separately.
 They each have their own `vcr.yml` file that needs to be configured.

+Requires VCR (Vonage Cloud Runtime) CLI.

-You should run `vcr init` in both folders.
-This will allow you to create Vonage Applications and help generate Application IDs that generate `vcr.yml` files.
+You should run `vcr init` in both folders (frontend and backend).
+This will allow you use the VCR CLI to create VCR configured Vonage Applications and help generate Application IDs that generate `vcr.yml` files.
 You can then use the examples as reference: `vcr-frontend-sample.yml` and `vcr-backend-sample.yml`.

 To run Locally (vcr debug):